-The team at 1080bots is continually reviewing chatbots to figure out how to create memorable conversational experiences that represent your brand and deliver your e-commerce objectives.
-Here is a review of the White House Chatbot (September 2016).
-I discovered the White House Chatbot in a Facebook Messenger recommendation.
-The bot promised that I’d get a message to President Obama, a great job for a bot collecting information from a lot of people and passing it on.
+The team at 1080bots is continually reviewing chatbots to figure out how to create memorable conversational experiences that represent brands and deliver on ecommerce objectives.
+Here’s a review of the White House chatbot (September 2016).
+We discovered the White House chatbot in a Facebook Messenger recommendation.
+The chatbot promised that we’d get a message to President Obama, a great job for a chatbot collecting information from a lot of people and passing it on.

-To begin, the White House Chatbot quickly declares its purpose to send these messages to the President.
-I thought that the laws protecting personal data would provide a good message to send to the President.
+To begin, the White House chatbot quickly declares its purpose to send these messages to the President.
+We thought that the laws protecting personal data would provide a good message to send to the President.

-Next, the bot helpfully checked I’d finished and because I was actually writing to the POTUS, suggested I’d check what I’d written.
-As a bot, it could have easily recognized the language and spellchecked it for me too.
+Next, the chatbot helpfully checked we’d finished and because we were actually writing to the POTUS, suggested that we should check what we’d written.
+As a chatbot, it could have easily recognized the language and spellchecked it for us too.

-Facebook Messenger bots have access to profile information, so the bot knew my whole name, which may come over as a little creepy.
-An early introduction such as, “Hi Gam, I’m Benson, the White House chatbot… “, might be less surprising when the bot reveals what else it knows.
+Facebook Messenger chatbots have access to profile information, so the chatbot knew our name, which may come over as a little creepy.
+An early introduction such as, “Hi <name>, I’m Benson, the White House chatbot… “, might be less surprising when the bot reveals what else it knows.

-The bot then checked my country and zip code.
-This is something we’re used to and with name, address and zip code street number is generally identifiable – so for the bot to actually ask this is unnecessary.
-And I’m not sure why that is being collected, so the reason could have been provided too.
+The chatbot then checked our country and zip code.
+This is something we’re used to and with name, address and zip code, the street number is generally identifiable – so for the chatbot to ask for it is unnecessary.
+We’re also not sure why that’s being collected so the reason for asking could have been provided too.

-As I don’t know this bot, I became concerned when I was asked for my email address.
-I found it in the Messenger directory and it provided no authentication.
+As we don’t know this chatbot, we became concerned when it asked for an email address.
+We found this bot in the Messenger directory and it provided no authentication.
 It would have been easy to create a bot called The White House and collect a few million emails.
-That’s a lot of email addresses I could go phishing with.
+That’s a lot of email addresses to go phishing with.

-At this point the bot stopped understanding what I was saying even though it was contextual and relevant to this conversation.
-It just went into repeat mode which is where the I think it failed.
-Now given there are 7.5M followers on Facebook, there are not going to be enough humans on staff to handle a deluge of calls or live chats.
-As it failed to understand, the service could have passed us on to a page on the White House website.
+At this point, the chatbot stopped understanding what we were saying even though it was contextual and relevant to this conversation.
+It went into repeat mode (which is where we think it failed).
+Given there are 7.5M followers on Facebook, there are not going to be enough humans on the Whitehouse staff to handle a deluge of calls or live chats that are passed over by a chatbot, however, the service could easily have passed us on to a page on the White House website.

-Unfortunately, because the Whitehouse bot did a pretty poor job of introducing itself, telling me what was expected of me, and not responding to my biggest concern in a meaningful way, this ended up being a short conversation.
-White House bot, if you’re listening, we’d be happy to include you in one of our Bot Boot Camps.
+Unfortunately, because the Whitehouse chatbot didn’t do a great job of introducing itself, letting us know what was expected of us, and not responding to our biggest concern in a meaningful way, this ended up being a short conversation.
+White House chatbot, if you’re listening, we’d love to help you be better at this.
 Just email firstname.lastname@example.org